By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-With Gary Illyes previously indicating that they hope for a “close to quality-neutral launch” Google are obviously keen to get the new algorithm right the first time so as not to disrupt the results too much.
+Gary Illyes previously indicated that they hope for a “close to quality-neutral launch.”
+Google is keen to get the new algorithm right the first time so as not to disrupt the results too much.

 How easy this will be to achieve remains to be seen.
 What we suspect, though, is that if you are prepared with either a responsive website or properly designed mobile version (to take into account the changes), then you should be ok.